AliMohammadiasl/CSE110-Project/index.md

 ## Hobbies

 I am an avid soccer enjoyer.
 My favorite team is <a href="https://www.manutd.com/"> Manchester United</a>.
-Although they, for lack of a better word, **suck**, I grew up watching them and have unfortunately been a fan for as long as I can remember. <br>
+Although they, for lack of a better word, **suck**, I grew up watching them and have been a fan for as long as I can remember. <br>

 My three all time favorite players (not in any specific order) are: